-EVANGELICAL THEOLOGICAL COLLEGE BULLETIN

-28

-VII SCHOOL OF SPIRITUAL LIFE AND SERVICE

-REALIZATION OF THE SPIRITUAL LIFE.
-The aim of this 701 course is to furnish a working knowledge of the revealed spiritual laws which govern true Christian character and service, emphasizing the sufficiency of the divine provisions; and the heart conditions which qualify holy living and spiritual power in preaching are analyzed.
+614 GREAT WORDS OF SCRIPTURE.
+The course will be chosen from the following: Sin, Faith, Justification, Imputation, Sanctification, Righteousness, Grace.
+Elective, one semester, two hours a week.
+PROFESSOR CARROLL.
+VII SCHOOL OF SPIRITUAL LIFE AND SERVICE 701 REALIZATION OF THE SPIRITUAL LIFE.
+The aim of this course is to furnish a working knowledge of the revealed spiritual laws which govern true Christian character and service, emphasizing the sufficiency of the divine provisions; and the heart conditions which qualify holy living and spiritual power in preaching are analyzed.
 PROFESSOR L. S. CHAFER.

-PERSONAL EVANGELISM.
-An exhaustive treatment of 702 the principles governing effective evangelism, both public and personal.
-A threefold division of this course is followed: (1) The messengers; (2) the message; (3) the method.
+702 PERSONAL EVANGELISM.
+An exhaustive treatment of the principles governing effective evangelism, both public and personal.
+The threefold division of this course is as follows: (1) The messengers; (2) the message; (3) the method.
 Prescribed, third year, one hour a week.
 PROFESSOR L. S. CHAFER.
 VIII.
-SCHOOL OF APOLOGETICS AND HERMENEUTICS

-EVIDENCES OF CHRISTIANITY.
-General introduction.
-801 followed by a consideration of the various classes of evidences, experimental, internal, external and collateral, with treatment of the Christological and bibliological proofs.
+SCHOOL OF APOLOGETICS AND HERMENEUTICS 801 EVIDENCES OF CHRISTIANITY.
+General introduction. followed by a consideration of the various classes of evidences, experimental, internal, external and collateral, with treatment of the Christological and bibliological proofs.
 Prescribed, third year, one hour a week.

-PROFESSOR (to be announced).

-802 HERMENEUTICS.
-Introduction, importance of the study; general rules, including a consideration of the grammatical, etymological and contextual requirements; indirect forms of expression, figurative, symbolic, allegorical, typical and parabolic; Scripture definitions; general rules governing interpretation of prophecy; interrelations of the Old and New Testaments; external helps.
+PROFESSOR R. T. CHAFER.
+HERMENEUTICS.
+Introduction, importance of the 802 study; general rules, including a consideration of the grammatical, etymological and contextual requirements; indirect forms of expression, figurative, symbolic, allegorical, typical and parabolic; Scripture definitions; general rules governing interpretation of prophecy; interrelations of the Old and New Testaments; external helps.
 Valuable as these are, extended attention also will be given to the relation of logic to interpretation, and to the development of the propositions, (1) that the Bible is a self-interpreting book, throwing light upon its own great themes and disclosing the divine purpose in relation thereto; (2) that these inherent laws of interpretation are discoverable; (3) and that compliance with these laws in Bible study is necessary to a true understanding of the divine revelation.
 Prescribed, third year, one hour a week.
 PROFESSOR R. T. CHAFER.
-901 811 PHILOSOPHIC BASIS OF THEISM.
+811 PHILOSOPHIC BASIS OF THEISM.
 This course is designed to acquaint the student with current philosophical problems, together with their theistic implications.
-As introductory to this course, there will be a course in general psychology, with frequent reference to genetic and child psychology.
+As introduc- 30 Evangelical Theological College Bulletin tory to this course, there will be a course in general psychology, with frequent reference to genetic and child psychology.
 Thesis required.
+Offered for the session of 1928-1929.
 Elective, one hour a week through the year.
 PROFESSOR SPANGLER.
+812 BIBLE PSYCHOLOGY.
+This course is designed to investigate personalities, social, national and dispensational situations, with a view to determining their scientific accuracy; and to find a fundamental, Biblical basis for genuine Religious Education and the correct (true) evangelistic method.
+Elective, one hour throughout the year.
+Offered for the session of 1929-1930.
+PROFESSOR SPANGLER.
 IX.
 SCHOOL OF PRACTICAL THEOLOGY.

 Five subjects are grouped in this school.

-PASTORAL THEOLOGY.
+901 PASTORAL THEOLOGY.
 The lecture method is used and practical exercises are conducted by the Professor.
 The more important subjects covered are: pastoral visitation and counsel; the minister's problems, social, business and spiritual; the pastor's relation to the various activities of the church; administration of sacraments, marriages and funerals; the conduct of congregational and board meetings.
 Prescribed, first semester, third year, one hour a week.
-PROFESSOR W. IRVING CARROLL.
+PROFESSOR CARROLL.
 902 SUNDAY SCHOOL ORGANIZATION AND POPULAR BIBLE TEACHING.
 Prescribed, first semester, third year, one hour a week.
-PROFESSOR W. IRVING CARROLL.
-CHURCH POLITIES AND FINANCE.
-The polities of the 903 various evangelical denominations are described, and the Scripture teaching concerning the financing of the Lord's work is taught.
+PROFESSOR CARROLL.
+903 CHURCH POLITIES AND FINANCE.
+The polities of the various evangelical denominations are described, and the Scripture teaching concerning the financing of the Lord's work is taught.
 Prescribed, second semester, third year, one hour a week.
-PROFESSOR W. IRVING CARROLL.
+PROFESSOR CARROLL.